citp/privacy-policy-historical/j/jo/joo/jooria.com.md

 ## Links to external sites

-This site contains links to other sites.Jooria Refresh Your Website is not responsible for the privacy practices or the content of such Web sites.
+**Jooria Refresh Your Website** is not responsible for the privacy practices or the content of such Web sites.

+## have a question?

 If you have any additional questions or concerns about this policy, please feel free to [contact us.](http://www.jooria.com/contact/)